Nuvvu Nenu: Plot

 Ravi is the son of a multimillionaire in Hyderabad.
 Vasundhara is the daughter of a milk supplier.
 Ravi and Vasundhara study in the same college.
 The film starts with Vasundhara showing hatred towards Ravi, as he is a sportsman who is not good at studies.
-Over a period of time, her hatred turns into love.
-Finally, he falls in love with her too, but their parents do not agree to their marriage.
-Their parents plan to avoid their marriage by giving the couple a clause that they should not meet each other for one year.
-If their love remains even after one year then their parents will agree to their marriage.
+Over time, her hatred turns into love.
+Finally, he falls in love with her too.
+However, their parents do not approve of their marriage and their plan to avoid their marriage is to ask the couple that if they are to marry they must not meet each other for one year.
+If their love remains even after one year then their parents say they would agree to their marriage.

-Ravi's father puts him under house arrest in Mumbai. while Vasundhara's father takes her to his hometown and arranges her marriage with another man.
+Ravi's father locks him up in the house in Mumbai, while Vasundhara's father takes her to his hometown and arranges her marriage with another man.
 However both Ravi and Vasundara manage to escape.
 They reach a garden where they spend a lot of days working for money.
 But Ravi's father sends goons to bring back his son.
-In the end, both of them get married in front of the Legislative Assembly where; whole college comes to support them.
+In the end, both of them get married in front of the Legislative Assembly, where the whole college comes to support them.